-- we do not currently have strong brand recognition or relationships in the real estate development and management business; - we may not be able to obtain all necessary government approvals or all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the land, or to successfully redevelop the land in a timely manner; - we face intense competition from real estate developers that are already in the business for years; - our experience and expertise gained from our manufacturing business may not be particularly relevant or applicable to a real estate development and management business; and - we may not be able to generate enough revenues to offset our costs in our real estate development and management business.
+- we do not currently have strong brand recognition or relationships in the real estate development and management business; - we may not be able to obtain all necessary government approvals or all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the land, or to successfully redevelop the land in a timely manner;

+- we face intense competition from real estate developers that are already in the business for years; - our experience and expertise gained from our manufacturing business may not be particularly relevant or applicable to a real estate development and management business; and - we may not be able to generate enough revenues to offset our costs in our real estate development and management business.

 We signed an agreement with a property developer in Shenzhen--Shenzhen Fangda Property Development Company Limited ("Fangda") to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
 Fangda is a wholly owned subsidiary of Fangda Group Co., Ltd. ("Fangda Group"), which is listed on the Shenzhen Stock Exchange.
 Under the terms of the agreement, Fangda is responsible for applying for necessary government approvals and for financing and handling the redevelopment project, including facilitating the obtaining of necessary governmental approvals.
-We anticipate completing the approval process in 2020; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
+There were changes in the local district planning and regulations, and we currently anticipate completing the approval process in 2022; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
 If we are not successful in the implementation of our property development project, our growth, business, financial condition and results of operations could be adversely affected.